Torom/BotLi/README.md

 **BotLi** is a bot for Lichess.
 Strongly inspired by [ShailChoksi/lichess-bot](https://github.com/ShailChoksi/lichess-bot).
 It extends its features with a matchmaking mode where the bot automatically challenges other bots with similar ratings.

 Not every function of the bot is extensively tested, a faulty or incomplete `config.yml` will lead to unexpected behavior.
-This bot has only been tested on Linux, other chess variants than Standard and Chess960 are untested.
+Other chess variants than Standard and Chess960 are untested.
 At least Python 3.10 is required.

 # How to install